 While reviewers gave high marks to Mazzarella's escapes and the lavish production, the music was largely panned (the same fate that befell Man of Magic).
 The New York Times said "almost everything about Houdini was attractive except the music."
 Time magazine complained that "both the music and text were upstaged by the magic" and "Houdini offered almost no plot, almost no human interplay."

 Following Aspen, Houdini A Circus Opera played one last run back in Amsterdam in 1981.
+A television recording of this second production at the Carré Theatre was done by the National Theatre Institute.

 Houdini A Circus Opera spawned a fair amount of collectible merchandise, including a three album box set (below), a paperback edition of the libretto illustrated with photos of the real Houdini, and a few different style posters, one of which hung in The Magic Castle for many years.